Edoardo Todaro

-Edoardo Todaro (born 24 September 2006) is an Italian professional rugby union footballer who plays as a winger for Premiership Rugby club Northampton Saints.
-He was called-up to the senior Italy national rugby union team for the first time in October 2025.
+Edoardo Todaro (born 24 September 2006) is an Italian professional rugby union player who plays as a winger for Premiership Rugby club Northampton Saints and Italy.

 Early life

 Todaro was born to Sylvia and Gianluigi in Milan, Italy, before attending Ipswich School in England on an academic and sports scholarship from the age of 14 years-old.
 His father had also played rugby union when he was younger and Todaro began to favour the sport over football.
 He made his debut for the Ipswich School first-XV playing at fly-half.

 Club career

 Todaro featured for Northampton at under-18 level.
 He was given an academy contract with the senior Northampton Saints team ahead of the 2025-26 season.
 He had a try-scoring debut for Northampton in the Rugby Premiership in September 2025 against Exeter Chiefs, scoring twice in a 33-33 draw.
 He made it three tries in three matches with another score in a 32-26 win over Leicester Tigers on 11 October, featuring on both wings during the match.
+Later that season, his performances included a first-half hat trick of tries in the European Rugby Champions Cup in a 43-28 win against Scarlets.
+In May 2026, he was nominated for Prem breakthrough player of the year.